kasuganosoras/fh4map/README.md

 ## Known issues
 - Icons is out of circle.
--Should have fixed above issue
+*Should have fixed above issue

 ## License
 fh4map - Minimap mod for FiveM